 In 45 BCE, Julius Caesar decided to make January the “first” month of the year.
-The reason was that Janus, the god after whom the month is named, was the god of doorways and new starts so it seemed an appropriate place to begin our cycles.
+The reason was that Janus, the god after whom the month is named, was the god of doorways and new starts, so it seemed an appropriate place to begin our cycle.
 The Earth isn’t in a particularly special place, but we designate the December/January switchover as a festival to take stock of the past and consider the future.

 2017 has of course been full of negative “political” news stories - just like every other year - but I’m happy to report that - just like every other year - Science provided a candle of optimism in the perpetual darkness of parochial human affairs!
 The most important Science story was obviously that Lemmy, the late, great frontman of Motorhead had a dinosaur-alligator named in his honour called Lemmysuchus.
 Some other things happened too.
 Here’s my favourite picks of awesome Science stories from the last 365 days.

 Not Today Tsunami